gaissmai/bart/README.md

 # CREDIT

-For many inspirations to the clever guys at tailscale, to Daniel Lemire for the super-fast bitset package and to Donald E. Knuth for the ART routing algorithm and all the rest of his Art and for keeping important algorithms in the public domain!
+Credits for many inspirations go to the clever guys at tailscale, to Daniel Lemire for the super-fast bitset package and to Donald E. Knuth for the **ART** routing algorithm and all the rest of his *Art* and for keeping important algorithms in the public domain!

 # LICENSE